gyt4/taiko_qr_cam_plugin/README.md

 # usage

-download and configurate the modified TAL: https://github.com/gyt4/TAL_with_QR_api
+download and configurate the modified TAL: https://github.com/lty2008one/TaikoArcadeLoader
+(Refactor branch,download release in github action dists)

 complie it as a dll file using "-shared" arg or download the release.